MalayaSociety/malaya-society-5fc72/content/pages/blog/ground-to-ground.md

 thumb_image: /images/coffee.jpg
 image: /images/coffee.jpg
 excerpt: >-
-  the British Malaya Society is proud to bring our members pure, freshly-roasted, artisanal coffee, crafted from a unique blend of locally-grown Liberica and Robusta beans, as part of our Ground-to-Gound series, supporting the very best of Malaysia.
+  The British Malaya Society is proud to bring our members pure, freshly-roasted, artisanal coffee, crafted from a unique blend of locally-grown Liberica and Robusta beans, as part of our Ground-to-Gound series, supporting the very best of Malaysia.